limikael/ideas/PostScarcityRobotics.md

 # Post Scarcity Robotics

+This is the continuation of this project: https://www.indiegogo.com/projects/post-scarcity-robotics-food

 ## Problem

 We need to wake up at a specific time every morning and do something we don't enjoy, just to be able to eat. (employment)